 - Returning to work gradually, maybe working from home at first

-- Taking more breaks to prevent overstimulation
+- Taking more breaks to reduce the risk of overstimulation

 - Starting with a lighter workload

-- Reassignment to a new, less stressful role
+- Reassignment to a new role

-Accessing Disability Benefits After TBI
+Accessing Disability & Social Security Benefits After TBI

-A. Disorganization of motor function in two extremities, resulting in an extreme limitation in the ability to stand up from a seated position, balance while standing or walking, or use the upper extremities, persisting for at least 3 consecutive months after the injury.
+- A. Disorganization of motor function in two extremities, resulting in an extreme limitation in the ability to stand up from a seated position, balance while standing or walking, or use the upper extremities, persisting for at least 3 consecutive months after the injury.

 - Understanding, remembering, or applying information